policy plugin determines a user's sudo

 '!'* +netgroup |

 is made up of one or more host names, IP addresses, network numbers, netgroups (prefixed with ‘

 ’) and other aliases.
 Again, the value of an item may be negated with the ‘

-will query each of the local host's network interfaces and, if the network number corresponds to one of the hosts's network interfaces, the corresponding netmask will be used.
+will query each of the local host's network interfaces and, if the network number corresponds to one of the hosts's network interfaces, will use the netmask of that interface.
 The netmask may be specified either in standard IP address notation (e.g. 255.255.255.0 or ffff:ffff:ffff:ffff::), or CIDR notation (number of bits, e.g. 24 or 64).
 A host name may include shell-style wildcards (see the Wildcards

 section below), but unless the